1. Please read all instructions before starting installation.

 14. Bolt the console down using the (2) 5/16” bolts, (2) 5/16” nuts, and (4) 5/16” washers (IN HOLES 1 AND 2 IN FIGURE 2), push at least one bolt up from the bottom for added security.

-15. Reinstall shift boot cover.
+15. Reinstall shift boot cover and plastic rectangular boot retainer from the factory console.
 If the vehicle has an automatic transmission the shift plate should be installed by pushing the ears on the plate through the corresponding slots in the console then sliding it toward the rear of the vehicle to hold it in place.
 To secure the shift boot do the following applicable steps.

 If the vehicle is equipped with the air bag switch (In 2003 and up TJ’s the tray from the original console should be used here)